washaweb/bootstrap-modal-transition/README.md

 bootstrap-modal-transition
 ==========================

-Some cool css transition effects form Bootstrap 3 modals
+Some cool css transition effects to use with **[Bootstrap 3 modals](http://getbootstrap.com/javascript/#modals)**

 ### Intro

-Bootstrap comes with a simple fade transition for modals.
-Add this simple **[less](http://lesscss.org)** file to your project and you will get more cool transitions :
+Bootstrap comes with a simple fade transition effect for modals.
+Just add bootstrap-modal-transiton to your project and it will extends modals with more cool transitions :

  * zoom
  * newspaper